 Analyze your visiting patterns to improve our Sites;

-Deliver advertising, communications, and content from us and third parties, on our Sites and those of third parties, specific to your interests;
+Deliver advertising, communications, social features, and content from us and third parties, on our Sites and those of third parties, specific to your interests;

 Remember your language and other preferences;